Finance minister just announced that Waterfront Development has purchased the Dartmouth Coast Guard Base as the location for an Ocean Technology Hub.

 Update: Here is the Press Release

-The former Canadian Coast Guard land on the Dartmouth waterfront will be home to an ocean innovation centre.
+The former Canadian Coast Guard land on the Dartmouth waterfront will be home to an ocean innovation center.

 The Waterfront Development Corporation has received approval from the provincial government to purchase the land from the federal government.